-- Follow the process. - Meet the deadlines.
+- Follow the process.

+- Meet the deadlines.

-• Ask for help if you need it.
-If you have questions or need help at any time, please call Customer Service.
+- Ask for help if you need it.
+If you have questions or need help at any time, please call Customer Service at 833.939.0983.
 Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance.